warranttsai/leetcode-problems/README.md

 # leetcode-problems

-This repository is used to save my codes of Leetcode problems.
+This is where I start my LeetCode journey 👨‍💻🚀🔥

 # How to Run Typescript?